cstavros/mfw/README.md

     ?>

 Per aaraonasterling on StackOverflow:
->The rule of thumb which is applicable across most languages (all that I vaguely know) is that an assert is used to assert that a >condition is always true whereas an if is appropriate if it is conceivable that it will sometimes fail. (http://stackoverflow.com/questions/4516419/should-i-be-using-assert-in-my-php-code#4516444)
+>The rule of thumb which is applicable across most languages (all that I vaguely know) is that an `assert` is used to assert that a >condition is always true whereas an `if` is appropriate if it is conceivable that it will sometimes fail. (http://stackoverflow.com/questions/4516419/should-i-be-using-assert-in-my-php-code#4516444)

 With this in mind, we knew the way to capture the flag was to use `assert` to our advantage.
 First we tried some system commands through the browser, such as `http://web.chal.csaw.io:8000/?page=home%27!=0);//` and retrieved the "Detected hacking attempt!" web page.

 ---

-Next we pulled up the phpinfo page by injecting by typing in the following commands into the browser window:
+Next we pulled up the phpinfo page by injecting by the following command into the browser window:

     http://web.chal.csaw.io:8000/?page=home%27).%20phpinfo();%20//